bhatia-di/Veryable_Frontend_Challenge/README.md

 1. Add pagination
 2. Add search bar to search accross a list of values
 3. Add selenium/ jest test cases to unit test the application
+4. Use scss to modularize the css and styling